SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-4-recipients.md

 Under **Options** in the lower part of the **Recipients** screen, you can select various options for the mailing.

-What's available depends on whether you're creating a document, an email, or an SMS.
+What's available depends on if you're creating a document, an email, or an SMS.
 Each option is explained below the table.

 | Option | Document | Email | SMS |
 |---|:-:|:-:|:-:|